espressif/esp-adf/docs/en/get-started/get-started-esp32-lyratd-msc.rst

 The following list and figure describe key components, interfaces and controls of the ESP32-LyraTD-MSC used in this guide.
 This covers just what is needed now.
 For additional details please refer to schematics provided in `Related Documents`_.

 ESP32-WROVER-B Module
-    The ESP32-WROVER-B module contains ESP32 chip to provide Wi-Fi / BT connectivity and data processing power as well as integrates 32 Mbit SPI flash and 64 Mbit PSRAM for flexible data storage.
+    The ESP32-WROVER-B module contains ESP32 chip to provide Wi-Fi / Bluetooth connectivity and data processing power as well as integrates 32 Mbit SPI flash and 64 Mbit PSRAM for flexible data storage.
 DSP Chip
     The Digital Signal Processing chip `ZL38063 <https://www.microsemi.com/document-portal/doc_download/136798-zl38063-datasheet>`_ is used for Automatic Speech Recognition (ASR) applications.
 It captures audio data from an external microphone array and outputs audio signals through its Digital-to-Analog-Converter (DAC) port.
 Headphone Output